Geta/geta-notfoundhandler/README.md

 # Sandbox App
 Sandbox application is testing poligon for pacakge new features and bug fixes.

-CMS username: epiadmin
+CMS username: admin@example.com

-Password: 3p!Pass
+Password: Episerver123!

 # Contributing
 If you can help please do so by contributing to the package!